 - when seeking payment of an invoice from an organisation that takes part in the NFI.
 This is referred to as trade creditor standing and payment history data. - when seeking payment for employment from an organisation that takes part in the NFI.
 This is referred to as payroll data. - when registering to vote.
-This is referred to as Electoral Register data. - in relation to your council tax. - in relation to your business rates - in relation to residents in a private care homes supported by an organisation that takes part in the NFI.
+This is referred to as Electoral Register data. - in relation to your council tax. - in relation to your business rates. - in relation to residents in a private care home supported by an organisation that takes part in the NFI.

-Data specifications setting out exactly what data we process in the above areas can be accessed from the Cabinet Office website here.
+Data specifications setting out exactly what data we process in the above areas can be accessed from the Cabinet Office website.

 Personal budget and private-supported care home data will not be collected at the current time.
-The Cabinet Office has put this data collection has been put on hold until further notice due to amendments made to the National Health Service Act 2006 where this data is now classified as patient data.
+The Cabinet Office has put this data collection on hold until further notice due to amendments made to the National Health Service Act 2006 where this data is now classified as patient data.
 As a result, consideration is being given as to whether a change to data matching powers is required before these matches can be released to local authorities.

 We may also carry out data matching pilots for the purpose of assisting in the prevention and detection of fraud or other crimes and in the apprehension and prosecution of offenders.
-For example, one of these pilots process information that you provide when making a claim or applying for free prescriptions - matching exemption claims to payroll data.
+For example, one of these pilots processes information that you provide when applying for Scottish benefits - matching applications to other data sets within the NFI such as council tax data.

-Criminal convictions
+Criminal Convictions